donotturnoff/gameserver/README.md

 # gameserver
-A server for online games
+A server for online board games